Sups8/QA_Assessment/README.md

 # GUI TESTS

-This Project is about automating the websites for the search functionality using Selenium in BDD.
+This Project is about testing the api to check the weather.

 ## URL